 Other calcium channel blockers are peripherally acting.
-They also relax blood vessels, but they aren’t helpful for AFib heart rate problems.
+They also relax blood vessels, but they aren’t helpful for AFib heart rate issues.

-The main digitalis drug is digoxin (Digitek, Lanoxin).
 This drug helps strengthen heart contractions.
 Doctors often prescribe it as a regular part of heart failure treatment.
 Digoxin also helps slow the speed of electrical activity from the atria to the ventricles.
-This action helps control heart rate.
+This action helps control your heart rate.

 Drugs that are specifically used to treat problems with heart rhythm are called antiarrhythmic drugs.
-There are two basic types: sodium channel blockers and potassium channel blockers.
-Antiarrhythmic drugs help prevent recurring AFib episodes.
+They help prevent recurring AFib episodes.
+There are two basic types:

 Sodium channel blockers

-These drugs help control heart rhythm.
-They do this by reducing how fast the heart muscle conducts electricity.
+Sodium channel blockers help control heart rhythm by reducing how fast your heart muscle conducts electricity.
 They focus on electrical activity in the sodium channels of the heart cells.

 Examples of these drugs include: